Streaming services gave traditional Hollywood studios a run for their money at the Oscars

 - Best Costume Design for Ma Rainey’s Black Bottom

-But Amazon Studios also helped clinch the historic tally with two films:
+But Amazon Studios also helped clinch the historic tally with two wins:

 - Best Sound for Sound of Metal